Bicball/CAIMwithLFD/README.md

 CAIM with Frequency Analisys
 =====

-## A modification of Python implementation of *Class-attribute interdependence maximization* algorithm<sup>1</sup> provided by https://github.com/airysen (https://github.com/airysen/caimcaim).
-This implementation was made for cluster description with *CAIBAL - Cluster-Attribute Interdependency Based Automatic Labeler* <sup>2</sup> and implements low frequency verification criteria for candidate cut points <sup>3</sup> and changes the condition to accept a cut point for discretization.
+A modification of Python implementation of *Class-attribute interdependence maximization* algorithm<sup>1</sup> provided by https://github.com/airysen (https://github.com/airysen/caimcaim).
+This implementation was made for cluster description with *CAIBAL - Cluster-Attribute Interdependency Based Automatic Labeler* <sup>2</sup> and implements:
+   - low frequency verification criteria for candidate cut points <sup>3</sup>;
+   - changes the condition to accept a cut point for discretization intervals (CAIM > GlobalCAIM **and** K<S);
+   - correct show cut points intervals values.

 Reference
 ----------